Our mission to give our patients the best and most advanced dental care possible.

 A common myth that is often repeated is that "the frenum will stretch and that we do not need to treat this condition."
 The reality is that a tongue-tie, by interfering with normal tongue mobility, can exert a harmful effect on many aspects of life.
 Ankyloglossia is a relatively common finding in the newborn population (approximately 3%) and represents a significant proportion of breastfeeding problems.
 Sadly, it is one of the most misdiagnosed and overlooked congenital abnormality observed in children today.

 The Academy of Breastfeeding Medicine suggests the following be used when evaluating whether a newborn requires a revision of the frenum: Un-sustained latch, Creased, blanched or bleeding nipples after feeding, Prolonged feeds, Mom in severe pain with latch, Unsatisfied infant after prolonged feeds, incomplete breast drainage, Infant falls asleep on the breast, Gumming or chewing on the nipple, Infected nipples, Plugged ducts, Poor weight gain or Failure to thrive, and Inability to hold pacifier.

 If your child has been diagnosed with an Upper Lip or Tongue Tie, Dr. Milton and Dr. Brittany recommend three important steps:

 STEP 1: Professional Support Group.

-Depending on the Symptoms your child exhibits, Dr. Milton and Dr. Tania recommend that every parent gets their appropriate Support Group together BEFORE any revision takes place.
+Depending on the Symptoms your child exhibits, Dr. Milton and Dr. Brittany recommend that every parent gets their appropriate Support Group together BEFORE any revision takes place.
 That Support group may include but not limited to a Lactation Consultant, a Craniosacral Therapist, a Speech Therapist or a Chiropractor.